ClickFunnels vs Landing Page (+ What to Use and When)

 3. When to Use a Landing Page?

 Landing pages are excellent when you have a single conversion goal.
 Their simple, minimalist design reduces your customer acquisition costs while increasing the conversion rate.
-This is because, unlike a website, which is focused on showcasing your brand’s value to visitors, a landing page concentrates on conversion.

 Basically, when someone visits a landing page, there are only two possible outcomes: leave or convert.